 Request a free MBA analysis of your candidacy and get feedback on what test score you should aim for.

-Q- But, why can’t I just aim for the average reported GRE score that is listed on the MBA program website?
+Q: Why can’t I simply aim for the average reported GRE score listed on the MBA program website?

-Q- What are examples of good GRE scores for a school like HBS?
+Q: What are good GRE scores for a school such as HBS?

-Here is a sampling of GRE scores from our HBS admits from the current season to demonstrate the range:
+Here is a sampling of GRE scores from our HBS admits from the recent admissions cycle to demonstrate the range:

 V161, Q167 V160, Q163